 Can I Sue a Public Storage Facility?

-Yes, you can sue a self-service storage facility, but you'll need a fair amount of creativity if you're going to win.
-Self-storage facilities have rental agreements that strictly limit their liability in case of a lawsuit, whether for bodily injury or property damage.
-But depending on your circumstances, you may be able to pursue a legal claim that isn't barred by the rental agreement if you can show they intentionally lost or destroyed your property or were grossly negligent.
+Yes, you can sue a self-service storage facility, but you'll need creativity to win.
+Self-storage facilities have rental agreements that limit their liability in case of a lawsuit, whether for bodily injury or property damage.
+But, you may be able to pursue a legal claim that isn't barred by the rental agreement if you can show they intentionally lost or destroyed your stored property or were grossly negligent.

 Because the language of lease agreements is so one-sided, you will have a tough time beating a self-storage facility.
-A creative contracts lawyer in your corner would be a great asset.
-You may want to consider retaining a law firm that can give you legal advice within the context of an attorney-client relationship.
-They would be able to tell you if they think you could win.
+A creative contracts lawyer in your corner is a great asset.
+You may want to hire a law firm that can give you legal advice within the context of an attorney-client relationship.
+They can tell you if they think you could win.

 Self-Storage Facilities Are Booming

 There are nearly 50,000 self-storage facilities in the United States self-storage industry.
-More than 10% of U.S. households rent a storage unit, for an average of about $90 per month.
-They are a popular option if you can't fit all of your stuff into your home.
-They may also be your only option if you lose your home and need a place to store your personal property.
+More than 10% of U.S. households rent a storage unit for an average of about $90 per month.
+They are a popular option if you can't fit all your stuff into your home.
+They may also be your only option if you lose your home and need a place to store your property.

 Some of the largest publicly traded self-storage operators by annual revenue are: